 Age Benefit

-An Age Benefit is a payment made to an insured person who has attained the pensionable age (presently (61) sixty-one years).
+An Age Benefit is a payment made to an insured person who has attained the pensionable age (presently (60) sixty years).
 Payment can be either in the form of a pension or a grant.

-Complete the Age Benefit Claim Form on the NIS Web Portal my.nisgrenada.org and submit it to the National Insurance Scheme.
+Complete the Age Benefit claim form using the NIS Portal before or upon attaining the pensionable age (presently, your 60th birthday) and submit it to the National Insurance Scheme.

 This claim form must be accompanied by: